AutomationAgent-AI/GenAI.NET/docs/automation.generativeai.application.md

 ### **CreateCombineTool(String, String)**

 Creates a combine tool to combine an array of string using newline.
+The input parameter name to execute this tool is 'input'

 ```csharp
 public static string CreateCombineTool(string name, string description)